 Here’s a long explanation of why some people get more pleasure out of different parts of their body being touched than others.
-Maybe listen to some K pop while you read.

 Subject: Need help with female anatomy (I am a female).